 For 110,000 Korean Air miles, you can fly round-trip in Delta One suites between the U.S. and South America.
 Many routes to northern South America don't generally offer Delta One.
 But you can expect to find Delta's solid business class on long-haul flights to the southern portion of the continent.
 Destinations like Rio de Janeiro, Santiago, and Buenos Aires can be booked at a great price compared to what Delta generally charges.

-As with business class awards to Hawaii, finding award space is the most difficult aspect here.
+As with business-class awards to Hawaii, finding award space is the most difficult aspect here.
 But it's an amazing deal if you can snag a seat.
-Remember that Aerolineas Argentinas is a member of the SkyTeam alliance, so if you can find a seat to Buenos Aires, you might have the ability to connect to more remote destinations in Argentina.
+Remember that Aerolineas Argentinas is a member of the SkyTeam alliance, so if you can find a seat to Buenos Aires, you might have the ability to connect to more remote destinations in Argentina such as El Calafate or Ushuaia, some of the more popular far-flung destinations.

 Korean Air Prestige Class to Australia via Seoul

 During off-peak dates, you'll pay just 97,500 SKYPASS miles to fly in Korean Air Prestige business class between North America and the land down under.
 This is a fantastic deal.
-It's not the quickest way to get to Australia, but if you enjoy flying, it's a great way to experience more hours in a premium cabin.
-I've done this trek once, albeit with Star Alliance member airlines and not with Korean.
+It's not the quickest way to get to Australia, but if you enjoy flying, two long-haul legs gets you many more hours in a premium cabin.
+I've done this trek once, albeit with Korea-based Asiana Airlines and United, and not with Korean.
 And although it took an additional 11 hours to get to Sydney, it was a highly enjoyable trip.

-This route doesn't fall into the pricing table provided above.
+This route doesn't fall into the standard SkyTeam pricing table provided above.
 Korean Air has flights to Tahiti priced separately.
 You can book Air France business class from Los Angeles to Papeete for just 90,000 SKYPASS miles round-trip.
-If you live on the West Coast, this is a nice option for getting to a bit of paradise.
+If you live on the West Coast, this is an excellent option for getting to a bit of paradise.
+This is a route you can book with Air France Flying Blue miles, but not at such a great rate.
+I want to highlight this since it prices at its own rate and is a Korean Air SKYPASS sweet spot that is easily overlooked.

-North America to Southwest Asia in Business Class
+North America to Southeast Asia in business class

-Whether you're flying Korean Air or one of the handful of partners based in Asia, all are a solid deal between North America and Southeast Asia.
-With Korean Air you'll pay 75,000 miles one-way (150,000 miles round-trip) during off-peak dates.
-During peak dates, this inflates to 112,500 miles one-way (225,000 miles round-trip).
+Whether you're flying Korean Air or its partners based in Asia, all are a solid deal between North America and Southeast Asia.
+With Korean Air, you'll pay 75,000 miles one way (150,000 miles round-trip) during off-peak dates.
+During peak dates, this inflates to 112,500 miles one way (225,000 miles round-trip).

 For years, Korean Air announced plans to make significant changes to its SKYPASS program.
 These were originally slated for 2021, then pushed back to April 2023.
 Now, they have been delayed indefinitely.
-There is no recent news regarding when these will roll out.
+We are years past the most recent announcement, and there have been no further updates as to when these will roll out.

 This is great for fans of the program, as there were some substantial negative changes planned for award redemption.
 Let's hope they never happen!